 The easiest way to reach Meteora si by taking a train from Athens.
 The station you need to get off at is Kalampaka.

 Despite being one of the oldest cities in the world and one of Europe’s most vibrant capitals, it’s also a great place to visit in the winter.
-The weather is not too cold, you can surf throughout the year, enjoy the food scene and nightlife, explore the Old Town, see the city’s old museums and churches, while not missing out on the Christmas atmosphere.
+The weather is not too cold, you can surf throughout the year, enjoy the food scene and nightlife (Lisbon is one of the best stag destinations in Europe), explore the Old Town, see the city’s old museums and churches, while not missing out on the Christmas atmosphere.
 Moreover, Lisbon is also home to one of the biggest and busiest airports in Europe.
 This means you’ll easily find a lot of cheap flights to the Portuguese capital.

 If you’ve had enough of the cold, snowy landscapes, you can always go south to some warmer destinations.
 One of the best warm winter destinations in Europe is Algarve; the southernmost region of Portugal famous for its scenic beauty and warm beaches.
 You can still see beautiful Christmas markets, feel the atmosphere, go hiking, just without the snow.
 In fact, the weather is sometimes warm enough to go to the beach, sunbathe, and even go surfing.
 The best part about visiting Algarve in the winter is that it’s the offseason and everything is cheaper than the high-season, including flights and accommodation.